Macintosh Plus: Overview

 The Mac Plus itself can be upgraded further with the use of third-party accelerators.
 When these are clipped or soldered onto the 68000 processor, a 32 MHz 68030 processor can be used, and up to 16 MB RAM.
+Some accelerators limited themselves to adding a floating-point coprocessor such as the NS32081 on a board clipping onto the processor, although a board of this type in the form of the Novy Floating Point Accelerator would not physically fit within a Macintosh Plus specifically, unlike another board, Quesse Computer's Maccelerator.
+Such boards offered speed-ups of around three times that of the Mac Plus in double-precision floating-point operations, relying on the Standard Apple Numerics Environment (SANE) to handle such operations and to route them to the coprocessor.
+Speed-ups could potentially be as great as ten times over the Mac Plus with the Whetstone benchmark recompiled for such an accelerator.

+General Computer's HyperDrive 2000 elected to provide a board with a 68000 processor clocked at 12 MHz together with a Motorola 68881 coprocessor, 1.5 MB of RAM, and hard drive.
+Levco's Prodigy 4 surpassed this specification with a 16 MHz 68020 processor, 68881 coprocessor, 4 MB of RAM, and hard drive, utilising an on-board SCSI interface.
+Such general accelerators also made use of SANE to handle floating-point operations, but the Whetstone benchmark compiled specifically for these accelerators achieved speed-ups relative to the Mac Plus of 28 times for the HyperDrive 2000 and 75 times for the Prodigy 4.
+Overall performance also improved due to the use of faster general-purpose processors and hard drive interfaces, assisted by disk cache and RAM disk functionality.

 Long production life

 The "ED" at the end of the model name indicates that this Macintosh was sold to the educational market.

 Although the Macintosh Plus would become overshadowed by two new Macintoshes, the Macintosh SE and the Macintosh II in March 1987, it remained in production as a cheaper alternative until the introduction of the Macintosh Classic on October 15, 1990.
 This made the Macintosh Plus the longest-produced Macintosh model, having been on sale unchanged for 1,734 days, a record not surpassed until the second-generation Mac Pro in 2018.
 It continued to be supported by versions of the classic Mac OS up to version 7.5.5, released in 1996.
 Additionally, during its period of general market relevance, it was heavily discounted like the 512K/512Ke before it and offered to the educational market badged as the "Macintosh Plus ED".
 Due to its popularity, long life and its introduction of many features that would become mainstays of the Macintosh platform for years, the Plus was a common "base model" for many software and hardware products.